MultiSafepay/docs/content/payment-methods/credit-and-debit-cards/maestro/how-does-maestro-work.md

 * Refunding more than the stated amount of the original transaction is NOT possible for Maestro.
 More information is available on our [refund more than original amount](/faq/finance/refund-more-than-original-amount/) page

 * Maestro transactions have a maximum refund period of 180 days.
-After this period, it is advised to process the requested refund through a bank transfer
+After this period, it is advised to process the requested refund through a bank transfer.

 * The lifetime of a payment link can be adjusted.
 This might be beneficial for your inventory.
 The adjustment can be processed through the days or seconds active.
 Full documentation can be found on our [lifetime of a payment link](/faq/api/lifetime-of-a-payment-link/) FAQ page.

-* Payments done through Maestro are processed in [Euros (EUR)](/faq/general/which-currencies-are-supported-by-multisafepay/)
+* Payments done through Maestro are processed in [Euros (EUR)](/faq/general/which-currencies-are-supported-by-multisafepay/).